masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 none
 ---

-# Unable to Assimuilate Verilog
+# Unable to Assimilate Verilog

 * Verilog is the current standard
 * HDLs black-box Verilog modules